Hitachi – Vein ID – No Comments

 According to McKinsey, reduction in costs and improvement in the flow and accuracy of business processes when switching to paperless can yield a positive return on investment and payback within 18 months.

 Digital security is a key element in paperless operations for ensuring the safety of all parties for the processing of electronic transactions.
 Hitachi has a number of leading technologies for enabling of the digital enterprise, including infrastructure for secure management of digital content.

-Our VeinID solution provides a secure, simple to use and reliable method for authenticating digital signatures which can be used to validate and confirm individual banking transactions as well as customer agreements.
+Our finger vein biometrics solution provides a secure, simple to use and reliable method for authenticating digital signatures which can be used to validate and confirm individual banking transactions as well as customer agreements.

-If you would like to discuss how our technologies can help to transform your branch processes then please get in touch with our expert team via: Banking.Solutions@hitachi-eu.com.
+If this sounds like something your bank is interested in then please get in touch with our expert team via: Pretesh.Shah@hitachi-eu.com.